 The charming villages of Kas, Kalkan and Islamlar make up a beautiful region on the Mediterannean Coast in Southwestern Turkey, where pretty bougainvillea covered buildings me...

 From traditional villages and bustling markets, to ancient sites and sandy beaches; experience everything Turkey has to offer with a luxury villa holiday.

-Our Turkish villas are all located in pretty seaside towns and villages on the southeastern coast of Turkey, including the popular tourist destinations Kas, Kalkan and Islamlar.View villas in Turkey Learn more about Turkey
+Our Turkish villas are all located in pretty coastal towns and villages on the southeastern coast of Turkey, including the popular tourist destinations Kas, Kalkan and Islamlar.View villas in Turkey Learn more about Turkey

 The beauty of a villa holiday in Turkey is the diversity.
 By morning you can be relaxing in the sun on the terrace with a cup of Turkish tea, before having a refreshing dip in the private pool at your villa.
 By the afternoon, you can be exploring ancient ruins nearby and learning about the history of the country and its culture.
 Finish the day with a delicious meal and cocktail on one of many delightful village restaurant rooftops.
 No two days on your Turkish holiday will be the same; unless you want them to be (a week spent on a sunbed only moving to dip into the infinity pool is OK by us!)

 Turkey is a sanctuary for archaeology fans.
 If that sounds like you, spend some time visiting one of the impressive ancient sites such as Arykanda, Patara or Xanthos.
 Patara is the closest to where our luxury villas are located and can easily be done in an afternoon trip.